bawbgale/jetphotos-translator/README.md

 Outputs two files:
 `<input_filename>_status.csv` - Copy of the input file with a 'Status' column appended `<imput_filename>_photos.csv` - All the retrieved photo URLs for each tail number that has photos.
 Columns: tailNum, photoUrl

+Batch mode now keeps a local cache of retrieved pages to avoid repeatedly re-requesting them.